 Employer premiums in state and local government averaged $394.48 per month for single coverage medical plans, and $783.59 per month for family coverage in September 2007.

 Employer characteristics played a role in the amount of employer premiums.
 For single coverage medical plans, employer premiums for workers in junior colleges, colleges, and universities were $365.71 on average per month, compared with $410.66 in elementary and secondary schools.
 Premiums for hospital workers averaged $363.22 per month.

 For family coverage medical plans, employer premiums were nearly the same--about $747--for workers in junior colleges, colleges, and universities and for workers in elementary and secondary schools.
 Employer premiums for family coverage medical plans for workers in hospitals were $797.07.

 These data are from the BLS National Compensation Survey.
 To learn more, see "National Compensation Survey: Employee Benefits in State and Local Governments in the United States, September 2007," (PDF) Summary 08-02, March 2008.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Employer premiums for medical care plans in State and local government on the Internet at http://www.bls.gov/opub/ted/2008/mar/wk5/art04.htm (visited May 18, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Employer premiums for medical care plans in State and local government at https://www.bls.gov/opub/ted/2008/mar/wk5/art04.htm (visited September 30, 2022).